 The buzz word of the day is recycling and there is no major act from Malaysians to prioritize recycling in daily life.

-Used Car Dealers – just how many of us opt to buy used car these days as compared to new cars which is more fuel efficient, safer and bristling with new technology.
+Just how many of us opt to buy a used car these days as compared to new cars which are more fuel-efficient, safer and bristling with new technology.

-Just how many of the used Protons and Peroduas are lying under the sun and rain, rusting away in the many used car dealer’s yard?
+Just how many of the used Protons and Peroduas are lying under the sun and rain, rusting away in the many used car dealer’s yards?
 Too many, I say.
-So, recycling by means of selling the car to someone else is not a viable option (the model of the car also plays a major role – used BMW or Mercedes Benz for the right price is a heaven sent deal).
+So, recycling by means of selling the car to someone else is not a viable option (the model of the car also plays a major role – used BMW or Mercedes Benz for the right price is a heaven-sent deal).

-Half-cut Shops – they can be a blessing in disguise when we need to replace faulty or damaged parts. for an cheaper but safer alternatives
+They can be a blessing in disguise when we need to replace faulty or damaged parts. for cheaper but safer alternatives

 Despite some of these parts are original or from a higher quality brand, there is no way to tell when these parts will subsequently fail.
 And a failed part is not only dangerous but your insurance claim may be deemed null and void as the parts did not come from authorized dealers.

-Scrap Metal Dealers – they play an important role when it comes to recycling.
-Just about anything that can be recycled – old newspapers, old batteries, glass bottles, tin cans, metals, etc, they are the one to go to.
+They play an important role when it comes to recycling.
+Just about anything that can be recycled – old newspapers, old batteries, glass bottles, tin cans, metals, etc, are the ones to go to.

-Since we only sells to these dealers, there is no danger of getting faulty parts (although the money earned from selling to scrap metal dealers is chicken feed).
+Since we only sell to these dealers, there is no danger of getting faulty parts (although the money earned from selling to scrap metal dealers is chicken feed).
 The problem however is dismantling.
 We cannot just drive a car up to the dealer and ask him to dismantle it himself.
-Firstly, it will be difficult to gauge how to pay for the parts and secondly if dealer do not have the expertise, dismantling is going to be one messy work and may not be environment friendly too (just imagine them throwing away a bucket load of used engine oil into the drain) .
+Firstly, it will be difficult to gauge how to pay for the parts and secondly if the dealer does not have the expertise, dismantling is going to be one messy work and may not be environment friendly too (just imagine them throwing away a bucket load of used engine oil into the drain).